The final frontier & land of new beginnings

 Through the music and with the dance, the Millers hope to share some of the stories of the newest Americans that are now following the paths of countless others in U.S. history.
 The difference is now, their road to freedom is littered with road blocks and hurdles, and filled with much uncertainty.

 Back in Alaska for a quick visit…continuing to work with the refugee and immigrant community.
-This trip includes work with the incredible Alaska Heritage Center, the Boys & Girls Club of Mountain View, and a performance at the Anchorage Museum.
+This trip includes work with the incredible Alaska Heritage Center, the Boys & Girls Club of Mountain View, and a performance at the Anchorage Museum as part of a Mayoral Welcoming Event.

 Please check back soon, there will be some updates announced.